Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing: Experiments

-\textbf{Concept Consistency.} To evaluate the correlation between the video editing results guided by the concept video and the concept video itself, while minimizing non-target areas interference, we employ a multi-step approach.
-First, we utilize a pre-trained OWL-ViT~\citep{minderer2022simple} model in conjunction with pseudo-label prediction to generate object masks for both videos.
-Using these masks, we then extract pixel segments of the target objects from both the edited video and the concept video.
+\textbf{Concept Consistency.} We employ a multi-step approach to evaluate the correlation between the video editing results guided by the concept video and the concept video itself while minimizing interference in non-target areas.
+First, we use a pre-trained OWL-ViT~\cite{minderer2022simple} model in conjunction with pseudo-label prediction to generate object masks for both videos.
+We then extract pixel segments of the target objects from both the edited video and the concept video.
 Finally, we leverage the CLIP model to predict visual encoding vectors for these extracted segments and calculate the average cosine similarity between them.